Approximating Sparse Matrices and their Functions using Matrix-vector products: Introduction

 Let $\mtx{A}$ be a diagonalizable, sparse matrix with some sparsity pattern and $f$ (either $f:\mathbb{R}\rightarrow \mathbb{R}$ or $f:\mathbb{C}\rightarrow \mathbb{C}$) a function that is analytic in a region containing the spectrum of $\mtx{A}$.
 Depending on the sparsity pattern of $\mtx{A}$ and the smoothness of $f$, some entries of $f(\mtx{A})$ can be shown to be exponentially smaller than others \cite{Benzi2007} and we can view them as noise.
 For a sparse matrix with a general sparsity pattern, it can be difficult to know the support (location of the large entries) of $f(\mtx{A})$ in advance, for example, if the sparsity pattern of $\mtx{A}$ is unknown.
 However, we can write $f(\mtx{A}) = \widehat{f(\mtx{A})}+ \mtx{E}$ with the matrix $\mtx{E}$ having only small entries in magnitude and compute $\widehat{f(\mtx{A})}$ by viewing $\widehat{f(\mtx{A})}$ as signals and $\mtx{E}$ as noise using \emph{compressed sensing} row by row or column by column.
 Compressed sensing is a technique in signal processing for efficiently reconstructing a signal which is sparse in some domain by finding solutions to underdetermined linear systems \cite{CandesRombergTao06,CandesTao06, Donoho06}.
 As a special case (by taking $f(\mtx{A})=\mtx{A}$), our algorithm can be used for recovering a sparse matrix $\mtx{A}$ itself, where $\mtx{A}$ is accessed only through matrix-vector multiplications $\vct{x}\mapsto \mtx{A}\vct{x}$.
 The details will be discussed in Section \ref{sec:sparse}.

 Let $\mtx{A}$ now be a banded matrix.
 Then $f(\mtx{A})$ can usually be well approximated by a banded matrix \cite{DMS1984}.
 There are theoretical results that confirm this property \cite{BenziGolub}, which show that the entries of $f(\mtx{A})$ decay exponentially away from the main diagonal.
-The observation is that $\left|[f(\mtx{A})]_{ij}\right| \ll \left|[f(\mtx{A})]_{ii}\right|,\left|[f(\mtx{A})]_{jj}\right|$ for $|i-j|\gg 1$.
+The observation is that $\left|[f(\mtx{A})]_{ij}\right| \ll \left|[f(\mtx{A})]_{ii}\right|,\left|[f(\mtx{A})]_{jj}\right|$ for $|i-j|\gg 1$, that is, the large entries are typically located not too far away from the main diagonal.
 Therefore, we can dismiss the exponentially small entries and find a matrix that recovers the large entries of $f(\mtx{A})$, i.e., find a matrix $\widehat{f(\mtx{A})}$ such that the difference $f(\mtx{A})-\widehat{f(\mtx{A})}$ only contains small entries in magnitude.
 We can show that the large entries of $f(\mtx{A})$ can be captured through matrix-vector products with the following simple deterministic matrix where $s<n$, $\mtx{I}_s$ is the $s\times s$ identity matrix and $\mtx{I}_s(:,1:\{n/s\}\cdot s)$ are the first $\{n/s\}\cdot s$ columns of $\mtx{I}_s$, which ensures that $\mtx{I}_{n}^{(s)}$ has exactly $n$ rows.
 Here $\{x\}$ is the fractional part of $x$.
 This is unlike the sparse case where we now have significant information on the support of $f(\mtx{A})$.
 This set of vectors $\mtx{I}_{n}^{(s)}$ are identical to the probing vectors proposed in \cite{FrommerSchnimmelSchweitzer2021} for estimating functions of banded matrices and \cite{ColemanMore1983,CPR1974} for estimating sparse, banded Jacobian matrices.
 If we let $s$ be proportional to the bandwidth of $\mtx{A}$, the matrix-vector products $f(\mtx{A})\mtx{I}_n^{(s)}$ capture the large entries near the main diagonal, giving us a good approximation for $f(\mtx{A})$.
 We discuss the details in Section \ref{sec:band}.